 Thanks also to the Suzzallo Library at the University of Washington for allowing me to scan the full text of their copy of the Rot.
 Lit.
 Pat..
 Also thanks to the Suzzallo Library office of Digital Initiatives for allowing me to use their scanning equipment and software (principally ABBYY FineReader OCR software, and Photoshop) for capturing the data and preparing the page scans for display on the web.

 So far as I know, the Rotuli Litterarum Patentium is in the public domain.
-Unless otherwise noted, all other text on this site, the RDF encoded data, and the software code that enables the site (exclusive of the SIMILE timeline and Google Maps APIs) are offered under the following license:
+Unless otherwise noted, all other text on this site, the JSON encoded data, and the software code that enables the site (exclusive of the SIMILE timeline and Google Maps APIs) are offered under the following license:

 The Itinerary of King John Project by J. J. Crump is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.